Valerie Vincent, Tucker, Jeanette A.

 Once you have gathered the information you need, contact each creditor, explain your family’s situation, and work out a solution.
 Be prepared to explain the following:

-Visit the loan officer at your bank or credit union, the credit manager of local stores and the budget counselor at the utility company.
-Do not forget creditors like your dentist, physician, clinic and hospital.
-Contact out-of-town creditors by phone or letter.
+Do not forget creditors, like your dentist, physician, clinic and hospital.
+Contact creditors by phone, email or letter.
 If you phone, write down the name and title of the person to whom you talked.
-Follow the conversation with a letter summarizing the agreement between you and the creditor.
+Follow the conversation with a letter or email summarizing the agreement between you and the creditor.
 Keep copies of your correspondence as well as any reply.

 Some alternatives to consider when negotiating with your creditors include: